 - Asset Protection.
 You have spent a life time working, saving and investing in order to have a good retirement and possibly to leave something for family.
 A long term care plan will protect those assets so you will not spend your life savings on care.

-The 10 best long term care insurance companies:
+The 10 best long term care insurance companies in 2020:

 - Mutual of Omaha Long Term Care Insurance– They have been serving policy holders for more than 100 years.
 A strong and stable company with an “A+” (Superior) rating from A.M.
 Best.
 Some of the great features they offer are: